 A big salad before bedtime gives You lots of B vitamins, fiber, and potassium, if you add some nuts and avocado then you will be ready for a better night.

 Sometimes symptoms will still be up to no matter how many preventative measures you take.
 There are some things you can do to get immediate relief if that happens.
 The first thing to do is to just give in and move around a little.
 Not moving will only make things worse in the long run.
 Get up, walk around your bed, and lie back down.

 Another thing to try is distracting yourself.
 Get your attention away from what’s happening in your muscles with an activity or a game.
 Solve a puzzle or read a book.
 Find a proactive way to stimulate your brain and take your mind off of things.

 It can help to do some stretching when symptoms are up.
 Stretch your calves, rotate your ankles, or do some yoga.
 Light exercise not only keeps symptoms at bay but also provides relief from RLS when you need it the most.
 The same applies to pressure.
 Wear compression socks or have a leg massage and see if that helps.

-Restless legs causes all manner of problems you can live with, but the sleep issue makes the problem big.
+Restless legs cause all manner of problems you can live with, but the sleep issue makes the problem big.
 It’s important to know how to manage or handle symptoms.
 We recommend checking out MEDZOCK, the new wearable device for restless legs.
-It comes with a 60-days money back guarantee, so you can try at no risk.
+It comes with a 60-days money-back guarantee, so you can try at no risk.
 You can view MEDZOCK here.